 On start day of the retreat, we provide pick up and transport between 11am-1pm from SJO airport to our facility in San Ramon.
 On arrival, we get you settled into your room and let you explore our facility and grounds and get acquainted with our staff.
 We will provide lunch and dinner.

 Day 2- 1st Ceremony

 The first ayahuasca ceremony is held on the 2nd night.
 We provide a light lunch of soups but skip diner before the ceremony, however, some fruit or fruit smoothies may be provided as a light snack.
-Before the ayahuasca ceremony we set up a spiritual bucket and bath ceremony, which help focus intentions for the evening and acts as a purifying process.
+Before the ceremony, we are around for anyone who wants to discuss their intentions in more detail.
 The first ceremony begins after the sun sets and will usually last around 4 hours.
 After the ceremony is over we have a fire out back so long as weather permits.

 Day 3- Day Trip

 Upon waking, breakfast is provided.
 After breakfast we take our guests to a local waterfall or to the beach, depending on the time of year.
 An ayahuasca experience usually renews a sense of appreciation and respect for nature, and the waterfall or beach is a great spot to promote relaxation, tranquility and to be with nature.
 Massages may be scheduled.
 For those who wish to participate in Kambo, we will begin around 3pm.
 Dinner is served in the evening.

 Day 4- 2nd Ceremony

 Breakfast and a light lunch of soup will be served.
 The rest of the day is spent relaxing, the pool and hot tub are available and we encourage guests to spend some time alone to prepare for the 2nd ceremony.
 Some massages may be scheduled.